mlflow/mlflow-go/README.md

 mage generate
 ```

 Go code will be generated.
-Use the protos files from `mlflow.repo` repository.
+Use the protos files from `.mlflow.repo` repository.

 This incudes the generation of: